-“The purchase order system we had was an in-house configured workflow using Microsoft SharePoint,” Paul stated.
+“We use an in-house purchase order system using Microsoft SharePoint,” Paul stated.
 “It was a step-up from a spreadsheet, but with every PO, it would take over 2 minutes per purchase order.
-These extremely slow speeds were affecting our workflow, and at a certain point I just felt it wasn’t intuitive enough, so we began searching for a solution.”
+These extremely slow speeds affected our workflow.
+At a certain point I just felt it wasn’t intuitive enough, so we began searching for a solution.”

-“Everything around requests was a manual workflow, which involved dealing with physical pieces of paper every time and having to transfer that information onto e-mails.”
+“Everything is manual when it comes to requests.
+This involves dealing with physical pieces of paper every time and having to transfer that information onto e-mails.”